morinted/schedule-generator/README.md

 In the working directory of the jar file, run `java -jar schedule-generator.jar [host] [port]`

 Both optional, host lets you specify a server to connect to.
-The default is home.tedmor.in.
+The default is schlachter.ca.

 Port lets you specify the port to connect on, the default, if omitted, is 5555.